-Free vaccine for Year 11 and 12 students to protect against meningococcal disease
+Free vaccine for Year 10 students to protect against meningococcal disease

 practitioners.
-In semester two of 2018, the free vaccine will be available through the Schools
+The free vaccine will be available through the Schools

 Meningococcal disease is a rare but severe infection that occurs when meningococcal

 bacteria invade the body from the throat or nose and enter the bloodstream.
 The disease